Munkleson/TOP-memory-card/README.md

 -   How to code for scalability
     -   Initially the scope of the project was to just make it so you could choose a specific number of cards to play with, setting your own difficulty.
 However, this presented a problem when it came to scalability, as based on the original scope a lot of variables like max and min number of cards was hard-coded
     -   Learning how to keep scaling in mind was important, and completely new to me, so it is a learning process
--   Keeping code clean/code style
+-   Refactoring for cleaner code style
-    -   While it is still a heavy mess, it was in a much worse state originally for a lot of it, and a lot less components were used compared to now
+    -   A lot of logic was initially bundled up where they could have been in the components they affected.
+Components also being bundled up in the same file was an issue, and managing to condense code while moving them around and not breaking the app was a challenge in a lot of areas
+    -   There were initialy duplications of code, until I learnt that even conditionals can be placed within a style attribute in a jsx component
+    -   Initially I was more concerned with making the app work first, and then worry about readability later, but it got to points where I was having trouble locating things instantly, so refactoring became a focus at one point until it got to a much better state
 -   The most minor thing, but that I did not need to disable button pressing at a time when I did not want them to be pressed.
 An animation (or any element really) that has the highest z index covering everything will already disalbe them by default even if transparent
+-   Responsive design
+    -   Previously I hardcoded most css properties in usually px.
+Changing to a vh/vw/em style was initially difficult, but was necessary when testing it on a PC with a different resolution, it had copious amounts of overlapping elements, elements missing, etc.

 Future features planned:

 -   Mobile support
-    -   Currently as of v0.1 while it can work on mobile, it really doesn't, and a lot of elements are completely missing.
+    -   Currently as of v0.1 while it can work on mobile, it really doesn't well, and things do not scale properly.
+Currently there are no real @media queries used for this purpose
 -   More settings
-    -   Such as remove animations
+    -   Such as removing animations
     -   Custom animations
     -   Scoring algorithm
     -   Database integration for scores